 The Capital One Spark Miles card doesn’t offer the lowest rates and fees, but it’s pretty easy to offset any ongoing costs.
-There are no foreign transaction fees or employee card fees, which can quickly add up otherwise.
+There are no foreign transaction fees or employee card fees, which would quickly add up otherwise.
 The balance transfer fee is $0 at the transfer APR.

-In case you decide the Spark Miles isn’t the best card for your company, the $95 annual fee is waived the first year.
-Even after that, however, you’d only need to spend $413 per month across all of your employees’ cards to recoup the yearly fee completely.
+In case you decide the Spark Miles isn’t the best card for your company, the $95 annual fee is $0 the first year.
+Even after that, however, you’d only need to spend $413 per month across your card and all of your employees’ cards combined to recoup the yearly fee completely.

-Just be sure to avoid carrying a balance since there are no zero-interest APR periods to shield you from the card’s 20.99 percent variable APR.
-That’s higher than the current average interest rate, and the card’s 29.4 percent penalty variable APR and up to $39 late payment fee will sting, too.
+Just be sure to avoid carrying a balance since there are no zero-interest APR periods to shield you from the card’s 25.24 percent variable APR.
+That’s higher than the current average interest rate.
+Plus, the card’s 33.65 percent penalty variable APR and up to $39 late payment fee will sting, too.

 Perhaps the biggest factors for you to weigh when choosing a travel card are how much you travel and how you prefer to travel, but finding a business travel card also requires considering how big and varied your expenses are.

-If you spend around $150,000 per year on your business and you’re looking for richer travel perks, the Ink Business Preferred® Credit Card may be a good choice.
-The card provides sought-after benefits like trip cancellation and interruption insurance and cellphone protection (up to $600 per claim, up to three claims per 12 months with a $100 deductible per claim) on top of the basic protections Spark Miles card offers for the same price.
+If you spend up to $150,000 per year on your business and you’re looking for richer travel perks, the Ink Business Preferred Credit Card may be a good choice.
+The card provides sought-after benefits like trip cancellation, interruption insurance and cellphone protection (up to $600 per claim, up to three claims per 12 months with a $100 deductible per claim) on top of the basic protections Spark Miles card offers for the same price.

 One of the easiest ways to maximize your flat-rate rewards card is to pair it with another rewards card that offers a higher earning rate on your specialized expenses.

-The Bank of America® Business Advantage Cash Rewards Mastercard® credit card provides ample bonus category coverage with 3 percent cash back on choice categories including office supply stores, computer services and gas stations (on up to $50,000 in combined choice and dining category purchases per calendar year, then 1 percent).
+The Bank of America® Business Advantage Customized Cash Rewards Mastercard® credit card provides ample bonus category coverage with 3 percent cash back on choice categories including office supply stores, computer services and gas stations (on up to $50,000 in combined choice and dining category purchases per calendar year, then 1 percent).
 Plus, you can swap for another of the six 3 percent categories once per month to maximize your rewards.
 For example, while you earn a flat rate on everyday purchases with the Spark Miles for Business card, your business can use the Business Advantage Customized Cash Rewards card for office supply runs or at gas stations to elevate your cash back earning.

 The Capital One Spark Miles for Business is a solid travel rewards business card focused on delivering a streamlined bonus miles experience over a deep benefit roster.

 The information about the Capital One Spark Miles Select for Business has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.